MarcinKilarski/Website-Audit/seo.md

 Each of the subdirectories (aka folders) used in the URL should be accessible, implying that each of them should have its own dedicated page.
 Users and search engines will expect that they can visit each of the folders in the URL to find pages with similar content.

 Avoid showing error messages when accessing those pages is essential.
-When a 404 error (Page Not Found) is shown to the user on a folder page, it interrupts their journey and has a negative impact on the user’s experience.
+When a 404 error (Page Not Found) is shown to the user on a folder page, it interrupts their journey and has a negative impact on the user's experience.

 Make sure each of your important subdirectories looks professional and is easy to navigate, as this will help users find the content they desire.